bwattle/Pizza-W_Olly-JS-Postgre/README.md

 # sdd-pizza

+You can find the frontend [here](https://peaceful-clarke-e20298.netlify.app/) and the backend [here](https://pizza-db.herokuapp.com/query)

 pizza thing for software class

 Uses client side rendering, where the html is generated dynamically on the client with react.